-Table Base Base Information Source Mathedalam Accumptions Name Reference ltem Actual / Estimate Source Methodology Assumptions Refer to BoP Reference 3.3.1.a for the methodology applied to remove non-DDP Assets from the template.
-Actual The SGSPAA Group Consolidation support schedule (Business Combination Adjustments and Goodwill) The SGSPAA Group consolidates its business combination adjustments at the SGSPAA level, meaning that it does not distribute any business combination adjustments to its subsidiary entities.
+Table Base Information Population Approach Source Mathedalamy Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Actual The SGSPAA Group Consolidation support schedule (Business Combination Adjustments and Goodwill) The SGSPAA Group consolidates its business combination adjustments at the SGSPAA level, meaning that it does not distribute any business combination adjustments to its subsidiary entities.
 The business combination adjustments are maintained in an excel spreadsheet.
-Business combination adjustments (original cost and accumulated depreciation) that relate to DDP have been allocated to the categories in the template on the basis fixed asset information contained in a Business combination uplift schedule and input from a subject matter expert who assisted in the categories.
+Business combination adjustments (original cost and accumulated depreciation) that relate to DDP have been allocated to the categories in the template on the basis of fixed asset information contained in a Business combination uplift schedule and input from a subject matter expert who assisted in the categories.
 DDP believes that the allocation is reasonable as it is based on information contained in the Business combination uplift schedule maintained by SGSPAA.
 This schedule has sufficient DDP pipeline fixed asset categorisation that formed the basis of the allocation of the assets as categorised in the template.
-Table 3.1: Pipeline assets 3.1.a Other non- depreciable pipeline assets Actual The SGSPAA Group Consolidation support schedule (Business Combination Adjustments and Goodwill) SAP Other non-depreciable pipeline assets - SGSPAA Group Consolidation support schedule The SGSPAA Group consolidates its resulting Goodwill from acquisitions at a SGSPAA level, meaning that it does not pass-on any Goodwill into its subsidiary entities.
+Table 3.1: Pipeline assets 3.1.a.1 Other non- depreciable pipeline assets Actual The SGSPAA Group Consolidation support schedule (Business Combination Adjustments and Goodwill) SAP Other non-depreciable pipeline assets - SGSPAA Group Consolidation support schedule The SGSPAA Group consolidates its resulting Goodwill from acquisitions at a SGSPAA level, meaning that it does not pass-on any Goodwill into its subsidiary entities.
 The business combination adjustments are maintained in an excel spreadsheet outside the SGSPAA Group's SAP system and allocated to the SGSPAA Group's cash generating units (e.g. pipelines) for the purpose of impairment testing, in accordance with Australian Accounting Standards.
-The Guideline does not restrict As there is no specific Goodwill category, DDP has included Goodwill in the 'Other non-depreciable pipeline assets' in the template.
+The Guideline does not restrict consideration to only those assets identifiable at the direct pipeline owning entity level and accordingly DDP allocated As there is no specific Goodwill category, DDP has included Goodwill in the 'Other non-depreciable pipeline assets' in the template.